-* As of Monday January 30th, Swansea Memorial Library will have extended hours while the Runnymede library closes for its renovation!
+* Swansea Memorial Library currently has extended hours while the Runnymede library is closed for its renovation!
 Check out the new opening hours at right.

 Family Story time is offered regularly throughout the year.
-There will be extended children programming starting in February 2017 while the Runnymede library is closed for renovations (see below).
+There will be extended children programming while the Runnymede library is closed for renovations (see below).

 Baby Time (0-18 months):

 Thursdays March 30 – May 4

 10:30 am to 11:15 am